 Ballet shoes are a necessary part of any ballet dancer’s wardrobe.
 They protect the feet and allow for the proper movements when dancing.
 However, one common question that arises is whether or not it is acceptable to wear socks with ballet shoes.

-Thin socks are typically only worn by children with their ballet shoes.
-The transition by both males and females generally occurs during the tween years, although many young children start with tights in the first place.
+Yes, it is acceptable to wear socks with ballet shoes.
+Thin socks are typically worn by children with their ballet shoes.
+The transition to tights by both males and females generally occurs during the tween years, although many young children also start with tights in the first place.

 The transition from socks to tights has much to do with the line of the leg or ballet aesthetics.